The Obama Presidential Center. A Tiger Woods golf course. Major road reconstruction. New walking paths and natural areas.

 In that vein, this link will be live throughout the entire process.
 Keep it bookmarked, and as news breaks, check back regularly for updated information.

 To outsiders, the plans for Woods to transform the Jackson Park Golf Club and nearby nine-hole South Shore Golf Course into an 18-hole championship course worthy of major events seem to be mired in political bureaucracy.
 To insiders like Brian Hogan - a local attorney who co-founded the Chicago Parks Golf Alliance with NBC Sports announcer Mark Rolfing to raise funds for the project - momentum is moving in the right direction.
+Rolfing spoke with Woods about the project in May after seeing him at the Tiger Jam in Las Vegas.

-"We believe this is the right thing to do, in terms of recreation, aesthetics and economics, so let's take our time and make sure we do it right," he said.
+"We believe this is the right thing to do, in terms of recreation, aesthetics and economics, so let's take our time and make sure we do it right," Hogan said.
 "Combined with the Obama Presidential Center, this is a monumental opportunity."

 Proposed Tiger Woods routing at Jackson Park